devjoe1991/yourora-native/docs/prompts.md

 # Light Mode Implementation Prompts

 ## Overview
-This document contains step-by-step prompts to implement light mode for YourOra app.
+This document contains step-by-step prompts to implement light mode for Miha app.
 Each prompt is designed to be executed one at a time with extreme caution to avoid any app errors.
 The current app uses dark theme hard-coded colors, and we're creating a light mode version.

 ---